George Washington Cable: Career

 Cable's experiences changed his ideas about Southern and Louisianan society, and he began writing during a two-year bout with malaria.
 In 1870, he became a journalist, writing for the New Orleans Picayune.
 He worked for the newspaper from 1865 to 1879, by which time he had become an established writer.
 In 1869, George Cable married Louisa Stewart Bartlett, with whom he had several children.

-He was invited to submit stories to Scribner's Monthly, which published his story "Sieur George" in 1873, a critical and popular success.
+Cable was invited to submit stories to Scribner's Monthly, which published his story "Sieur George" in 1873, a critical and popular success.
 He published six more stories of Creole life with Scribner's in the following three years.
 These were collected and published in a book in 1879 as Old Creole Days.
 While romantic in plot, the stories revealed the multi-cultural and multi-racial nature of antebellum New Orleans society, with ties among French, Spanish, African, Native American, and Caribbean Creoles.
 He also addressed conflicts that arose following the Louisiana Purchase, when traditional New Orleans Creoles of color had to confront Anglo-Americans — who ultimately asserted their concept of a biracial society, rather than acknowledging the multiracial class of free people of color.

 In 1880, Cable published his first novel, The Grandissimes: A Story of Creole Life, portraying multiracial members and different classes of society in the early 1800s shortly after the Louisiana Purchase.
 It had first been serialized in Scribner's.
 The plot follows the adventures and romances of several members of the Grandissime family, a French Creole family with mixed-race members.
 He used this historical romance as a way to explore society and its racial injustice, as he addressed European Creoles, the mixed-race class, plaçage, slavery, and lynchings.
 In the same year, the United States Census Bureau commissioned Cable to write a "historical sketch" of pre-Civil War New Orleans for a special section of the 10th United States Census' "Social statistics of cities".
 He submitted a well-researched 313-page history, which was greatly reduced for publication in 1884.
 A complete edition was not published until 2008.

 His novella Madame Delphine (1881), expanded from a short story, featured the issue of miscegenation, in which a woman of partially African descent tries to arrange the marriage of her daughter, who has more European ancestry, to one of the French Creole elite.
 In 1884 he published a work, Dr. Sevier, on prison reform.